ngrok/ngrok-docs-v2/README.md

 Frontmatter is supported with a few requirements:

-1. To apply frontmatter values to metadata, you must export a `meta` array from each MDX file that takes the frontmatter as its value
+1. To apply frontmatter values to metadata, you must export a `meta` array containing the frontmatter from each MDX file
 1. The value _must_ be an array, meaning you have to put a dash (`-`) in front of each item you expect to pass to it when writing up the YAML

 Here are examples that work: